vekteo/ASRT_jsPsych_simple/README.md

 <h2>About the task</h2>

-<p>In the task, four circles are presented on the screen horizontally.
-A target stimulus (a dog's head) appears in one of the four circles.
-The task of the user is to press the response key corresponding to the position of the target stimulus as fast and as accurately as they can.</p>
+In this task, four circles are displayed horizontally on the screen.
+A target stimulus, represented by an image of a dog's head, will appear in one of the circles.
+The user’s objective is to press the corresponding response key (either 's', 'f', 'j', or 'l') as quickly and accurately as possible based on the target’s position.

-<p>By default, the task begins with one block of practice with random trials (80 stimuli in each block).
-After that, 20 blocks of ASRT follow.
-Each block contains 10 repetitions of a randomly chosen 8-element sequence.</p>
+The task begins with a practice block consisting of 80 trials presented in random order.
+Following this, the main task consists of 20 blocks of the Alternating Serial Reaction Time (ASRT) paradigm.
+Each block includes 10 repetitions of a randomly chosen 8-element sequence.

-<p>The trials are images of dogs.
-The <strong>'s', 'f', 'j' and 'l'</strong> keys on the keyboard are set as response keys (corresponding to the four positions from left to right).</p>
+The trials involve different images of dogs, with the keys 's', 'f', 'j', and 'l' on the keyboard mapped to the four positions from left to right.

-<p>If a correct response is given, the next element is presented after a 120 ms response-to-stimulus interval.
-If the response is incorrect (but an active response key was pressed), the same target stimulus appears on the screen again with an interstimulus interval of 0 ms (i.e., remains on the screen).</p>
+If the user provides a correct response, the next stimulus appears after a 120 ms response-to-stimulus interval.
+If an incorrect response is given (but a valid response key is pressed), the same target stimulus reappears immediately with no delay (0 ms interstimulus interval).

-<p>Average performance (mean accuracy and mean RT) is presented as feedback after the end of the block with a personalized instruction:</p>
+At the end of each block, feedback is provided based on the user’s performance.
+This feedback includes average accuracy and response time (RT):

-- if the mean accuracy of the block is less than 90%, it instructs to be more accurate.
+If the mean accuracy is below 90%, the user is prompted to focus on accuracy.
-- if the mean RT of the block is over 350 ms, it instructs to be faster.
+If the mean response time exceeds 350 ms, the user is encouraged to respond faster.
-- in other cases, it instructs to continue the task.
+If both criteria are met, the user is advised to continue as before.

-<p>The breaks between the blocks are <strong>self-paced</strong>.
-The user can continue the task when they press a response key.</p>
+Breaks between blocks are self-paced, and the user can resume the task by pressing any response key.

-<p>After the end of the task, output data will be downloaded to the local machine (CSV format).
-If the user quits before the end of the task, the data will also be downloaded to the local machine.</p>
+Upon completing the task, output data is automatically downloaded in CSV format.
+If the user quits before completing the task, the data up to that point is still downloaded to the local machine.

 <h2>Output variables</h2>
 <ul>